Iceland Travel Guide

 Classic day trip from Reykjavík covering Þingvellir National Park, Geysir geothermal area, and Gullfoss waterfall.
 300km loop, easily done in one day.

-Iceland’s compact size makes it perfect for day trips.
-All of these are doable in a full day from Reykjavík, though some require early starts.
+Iceland's compact size makes it perfect for day trips.
+All are doable in a full day.

 ★★★★★ South Coast to Vík